sezinkarasu/deceptionbench-llama-qwen-eval/readme.md

 | llama3.1:8b | 23.15% (n=298) | 20.74% (n=299) | 20.67% (n=300) |
 | qwen3:8b | 60.6% (n=251)† | 72.24% (n=299)‡ | 74.33% (n=300)‡§ |

-† Corrected after excluding 42 truncated/empty rows identified in a full manual audit of the baseline condition, including the 5 fully-blank rows originally flagged (see Known Limitations).
+† Corrected after excluding 42 truncated/empty rows identified in a full manual audit of the baseline condition, including the 5 fully-blank rows originally flagged (see  Limitations).
-‡ Not yet systematically audited for the same artifact; likely inflated by a similar or greater margin (see Known Limitations).
+‡ Not yet systematically audited for the same artifact; likely inflated by a similar or greater margin (see  Limitations).
 Treat as an upper-bound estimate.
 § At least one confirmed empty/truncated `L2-self-reward` row exists (see Known Limitations); combined with independent evidence from the L3 multi-turn diagnosis implicating `reward` framing specifically, this figure carries somewhat weaker confidence than the pressure figure.

 **Fig. 1 — Deception rate by incentive condition.** qwen3:8b baseline reflects the corrected figure after excluding 42 truncated/empty rows.
 Pressure and reward figures for qwen3:8b have not been systematically re-audited for the same artifact and should be treated as upper-bound estimates, with reward carrying additional independent evidence of elevated risk (see Known Limitations).